-A teaching program in Geography should provide opportunities for fieldwork at all stages of schooling, as this is an essential component of working geographically.
-Consider the contexts for undertaking fieldwork and data collection methods when planning, teaching and assessing Geography.
+A teaching program in Geography should provide opportunities for fieldwork as this is an essential component of working geographically.

 Fieldwork is any activity involving the observation and recording of information outside the classroom.
-It could be within the school grounds, around neighbouring areas, or in more distant locations.
+Fieldwork could be undertaken within the school grounds, around neighbouring areas, or in more distant locations.
 It may occupy part of a lesson, a half-day or a whole day, or it may be an excursion conducted over a number of days.
 Fieldwork can be undertaken individually or as a group-based activity.